 This 2-day eLearning program covers the first part of the training required for you to be a member of a workplace Joint Health and Safety Committee (JHSC).
-Combined with JHSC Certification Part 2, it leads to certification under Ministry of Labour, Training and Skills Development (MLTSD) guidelines.
+Combined with JHSC Certification Part 2, it leads to certification under Ministry of Labour, Immigration, Training and Skills Development (MLITSD) guidelines.

 Public Services Health and Safety Association (PSHSA) is an Ontario Chief Prevention Office (CPO) approved training provider for the JHSC Certification Part 1 training program.

 Each module in this online training program highlights specific references to the JHSC Certification Training Program Standard as set out by the Ministry of Labour, Immigration, Training and Skills Development, and is applicable to any workplace in Ontario.
 These standards are referred to as the course objectives.

 - Your legal rights and responsibilities as a JHSC member

 - Common workplace hazards and key steps to addressing them

 - How to conduct workplace inspections and incident investigations